nanodlp/docs/start/introduction.md

 ---
 title: "Introduction"
-description: "NanoDLP is the web interface and slicer software for your SLA, LCD and DLP 3D printers that allows you to monitor and control your 3D printers."
+description: "NanoDLP is a web-based interface and slicer software for your SLA, LCD and DLP 3D printers that allows you to monitor and control your 3D printers."
-lead: "NanoDLP is the web interface and slicer software for your SLA, LCD and DLP 3D printers that allows you to monitor and control your 3D printers.
-The goal of this document is to make you familiar with how to run NanoDLP and its functionalities."
+lead: "NanoDLP is a web-based interface and slicing software for SLA, LCD, and DLP 3D printers.
+It allows you to monitor and control your 3D printers, and the goal of this document is to familiarize you with its usage and functionality."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false